 Myth#9: A gynecological examination might affect your virginity.

-This is false.
+This is not true.
 A gynecological examination is all about health and not sex.
 Examination of external genitals will keep the infections and other genital problems at bay.
 This examination is generally conducted by using speculum that spreads the walls of the hymen or vagina and doesn’t affect the virginity at all.

 Myth#10: Virginity is a moral marker of character.

-This is false.
 A woman herself can define her character and not some petty conventional remarks that societal laws impose on her.
 Every person irrespective of gender has a right to privacy and choice.
 Also, losing one’s virginity is his/her own decision and desire- certainly not a ruler for measurement of character.
 It’s just societal rusted thinking that will continue to prevail for a long time.

 Also Read: Benefits & Procedure of Hymenoplasty